haijunsu-osu/kinematics_4bar/README.md

 ## Solution Process

 1. **Linkage Definition**: The four-bar mechanism is defined by its link lengths and input crank angle.
-2. **Position Analysis**: For each input crank angle, the output and coupler angles are calculated analytically using trigonometric relationships.
+2. **Analytical solution**: This follows the elimination method detailed in the lecture notes.
+This method returns both solutions for the linkage configuration.
+3. **Numerical solution**: This is about solving the kinematics equations by equation solver using Newton's iteration method.
+This method returns one solution for a given initial guess to the solution.
-3. **Coupler Point Calculation**: The position of the coupler point is determined for each configuration.
+4. **Coupler Point Calculation**: The position of the coupler point is determined for each configuration.
-4. **Visualization**: The linkage is plotted for each step, showing the movement and configuration of the mechanism.
+5. **Visualization**: The linkage is plotted for each step, showing the movement and configuration of the mechanism.
-5. **Angle Plots**: The coupler and output angles are plotted against the input crank angle to visualize the kinematic behavior.
+6. **Angle Plots**: The coupler and output angles are plotted against the input crank angle to visualize the kinematic behavior.

 ## How to Run